 But how well can you fly your drone?
 If you’re a novice in aerial drone photography, go with a smaller and cheaper drone.
-This will help you improve your skills and not worry about losing hundreds of dollars if it crashes.
+This will help you improve your skills for drone aerial photos and not worry about losing hundreds of dollars if it crashes.
 Taking great pictures from a drone takes time and countless runs.

 Learn your drone’s specifications.
 For example, some drones can only be piloted indoors.
 Some drones are packed with lighting for shooting at night.
 Some can go further distances.
-Decide what you want to achieve with your drone, compare features, then choose the one that best meets your needs.Photo by Iurie Belegurschi
+Decide what you want to achieve with your drone, compare the features of the drone’s camera, then choose the one that best meets your needs.Photo by Iurie Belegurschi

 Getting the hang of drone real estate photography isn’t rocket science.
 With flying cameras, photographers can capture gorgeous home exteriors with dramatic landscapes and ocean and mountain scenes.

 Whether you’re a real estate agent or you’re trying to sell your own home, it’s vital that you make a big first impression.
-Aurora HDR is the perfect solution for drone photographers of all levels to turn their real estate photos into listings that sell.
-Post-processing in Aurora gives you natural results with precise and realistic details.
+Luminar Neo is the perfect solution for drone photographers of all levels to turn their real estate photos into listings that sell.
+Post-processing in Luminar Neo gives you natural results with precise and realistic details.
 It enhances textures, structures, and the overall look thanks to the HDR Enhance and HDR Smart Structure AI filters.
 And it fixes perspective distortions with powerful Lens Correction and Transform tools.